We compared unlimited data phone plans to find the best one for you

 - T-Mobile One and Verizon "gounlimited" plans limit people to standard-definition video and only 3G hotspot support.

-- AT&T's Unlimited Choice plan limits people to standard-definition video with streaming speeds capped at 1.5 Mbps and doesn't include hotspot data.
+- AT&T's Unlimited &More plan limits people to standard-definition video with streaming speeds capped at 1.5 Mbps and doesn't include hotspot data.

 Comparison of single line unlimited data plans with autopay discounts applied

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of June 21, 2018.